Summit Classical Christian School

 How does Summit Classical Christian School spend its money?

 Summit Classical Christian School directs 90% of its spending to programs and services.
-The remaining budget covers administration and fundraising costs.
+Fundraising costs 3%.
+This exceeds the 65% industry benchmark.

 Are donations to Summit Classical Christian School tax-deductible?